seamapi/react/README.md

 The following repository variables must be set on [GitHub Actions]:

+- `STORYBOOK_SEAM_ENDPOINT`: The Seam endpoint to use with Storybook.
 - `STORYBOOK_SEAM_PUBLISHABLE_KEY`: The Seam publishable key to use with Storybook.
 - `STORYBOOK_SEAM_USER_IDENTIFIER_KEY`: The Seam user identifer key to use with Storybook.